Nuclear power in Canada: Spent fuel

 As of June 2019, Canadian reactors had produced 2.9 million spent fuel bundles or around 52,000 tonnes of high-level waste, the second largest amount in the world behind the US.
 This number could grow to 5.5 million bundles (103,000 tonnes) at the end of the planned life of the current reactors fleet.

 Spent fuel is stored at each reactor sites either in fuel pools (58% of the total) or dry cask storage (42%) when it is cool enough.
 Although more spent fuel is produced by CANDU reactors, dry storage costs for a given electricity production are comparable with costs for PWR reactors because the spent fuel is more easily handled (no fuel criticality).
 The same is true with the cost and space requirements for the permanent disposal of the waste.

 In 2005, the NWMO decided to build a deep repository dedicated to store the spent nuclear fuel underground.
 The $24 billion price tag of this 500- to 1000-metre underground vault is to be paid by a trust fund backed by the nuclear production companies.
 The spent fuel bundles would be placed in steel baskets wrapped together 3 by 3 (324 fuel bundles total) in corrosion resistant copper to form containers designed to last at least a 100,000 years.
 The containers would be encased in the tunnels of the repository by swelling bentonite clay but remain retrievable for approximately 240 years.

 The process of identifying a proper place for such a long-term facility started in 2010.
 Out of 22 interested communities, two, located around Ignace in Northwestern Ontario and South Bruce in Southwestern Ontario, were being studied as potential sites.

 In 2024, the NWMO selected an intrusive rock formation known as the Revell Batholith, located about 35 kilometres west of Ignace (between Ignace and Wabigoon Lake Ojibway Nation) as the site for a spent nuclear fuel repository.
 Construction is expected to begin in the mid 2030s and become operational in the early 2040s.

 Public opinion

-According to a 2012 poll by Innovative Research Group, on behalf of the Canadian Nuclear Association, 37% of Canadians are in favour of nuclear power, while 53% oppose it.
-Both of these figures represent a drop from 2011 (38% and 56% respectively), and the population that neither supports nor opposes or did not know their opinion has grown to 9%.
-Support ranges from a high of 54% in Ontario to a low of 12% in Quebec.
-Other notable demographic details include men being generally more supportive of nuclear power than women, and older populations being slightly more supportive than younger populations.
-There was not a significant change in opposition to nuclear power in Canada following the March 2011 events at Japan's Fukushima Daiichi Nuclear Power Station (from 54% to 56%), and the issue was followed at least somewhat closely by 70% of Canadians polled.
+According to a 2025 poll conducted by Abacus Data, 38% of Canadians describe their feelings towards nuclear power as positive, while 22% describe their feelings as negative, with the rest falling into neutral or indifferent camps.
+Support ranges from a high of 54% in Saskatchewan to a low of 21% in Quebec while opposition ranges from a high of 46% in Quebec to a low of 8% in Saskatchewan.
+Generational demographics appear to influence support as support for nuclear power is highest among Canadians aged 18 to 29 at 54% and lowest among Canadians aged 30-44 aged group at 32% with support rising again among older groups.